Kamsyy4u/Bank-App/README.md

 Depositing and Withdrawing-The user can also withdraw from the amount initially deposited and also deposit more as he/she deems needful.

 ## Bank App Technologies
 The code was written with Python programming language.
-The tkinter module in python was used to create the application as it allows fast and easy creation of Graphic User Interface application like this one.
+The tkinter module in python was used to create the application as it allows fast and easy creation of Graphic User-Interface application like this one.
 We used Python programming language because it is user friendly and easy to understand.